End-to-End Page-Level Assessment of Handwritten Text Recognition: Concluding Remarks

 \section{Concluding Remarks}

 In classical HTR experiments each relevant text-line image is given and accuracy is adequately assessed using conventional WER and CER.
 When moving to an end-to-end full-page transcription scenario, page-level accuracy is often being assessed using two very different metrics: geometric accuracy of layout analysis \emph{and} WER/CER.
 We consider that this assessment approach is doubly misleading.
 First, geometric accuracy seldom matches well with logical relation between relevant image elements (text lines).
-Second, WER values are systematically tainted with false word recognition errors caused by well recognized words which are not placed in in the ``correct'' order given by a page-level reference transcript.
+Second, WER values are systematically tainted with false word recognition errors caused by well recognised words which are not placed in in the ``correct'' order.

 We argue that methods which aim at end-to-end processing, or at full integration of layout analysis with word recognition at page-image level, need assessment criteria which do \emph{not} rely on any kind of geometric accuracy.
-Having this in mind, we have proposed page-level assessment approaches which: a) are geometry agnostic, b) provide a measure of word recognition accuracy which does not depend on word reading order, and c) provides a measure of logical mismatch of transcription elements (words or lines) which is largely independent on the accuracy with which individual words are recognized..
+Having this in mind, we have proposed page-level assessment approaches which: a) are geometry agnostic, b) provide a measure of word recognition accuracy which does not depend on word reading order, and c) provides a measure of logical mismatch of transcription elements (words or lines) which is largely independent on the accuracy with which individual words are recognised.